 Have you ever noticed how much time some people take to complain about their current situation?
 Rather than spending the same energy looking inward for answers, they instead turn outward for blame.
-This “point the finger” mindset is something I commonly with clients address at my office, and it is often the primary reason why an athlete fails to reach his or her full potential.
-People generally find it a lot easier to blame someone or something than to look inside and identify self-shortcomings and/or destructive thinking/behaviors.
+This “point the finger” mindset is something I commonly address with clients at my office, and it is often the primary reason why an athlete fails to reach his or her full potential.
+People generally find it a lot easier to blame someone or something rather than to look inside and identify self-shortcomings and/or destructive thinking/behaviors.
 Successful athletes (and everyday people) refrain from pointing blame, and instead perpetually ask themselves the question: What can I do to improve upon my situation?

 Locus of control

 One important, fundamental question we must all ask ourselves is where we attribute our life success and failure?
 Do we feel as though our life experiences are a result of our efforts (or lack thereof), or due to the influences of others (including those who simply don’t want to see us succeed)?
-Locus of control is the degree to which people believe that they have control over the outcome of events in their lives, as opposed to external forces beyond their control.
+Locus of control is defined in the psychology literature as the degree to which people believe that they have control over the outcome of events in their lives, as opposed to external forces beyond their control.
 Do you make the choice to look inward for answers, or do you point the finger outward to blame other people and/or conditions?

 Look in the mirror